 Maybe it’s my leanings toward dumping the “stuff” in my life, maybe I just don’t want to deal with kids hopped up on Peeps, but I have moved far away from the candy-laden Easter basket.
 But, what’s a mom to do when the Target aisles are vomiting sugary eggs and chocolate bunnies?
 Fill it with some other things.
-You don’t have to break the bank and it will still be awesomely loved and received – I promise.
+You do not have to break the bank and it will still be awesomely loved and received – I promise.

 Top 10 Non-Candy Easter Basket Fillings

-To save a little money the first thing, I really like to start with is filler – I like the Kraft Paper Crinkle kind from World Market.
+To save a little money the first thing, I really like to start with is filler – I like the Kraft Paper Crinkle kind.
 It’s cute and versatile.
 Also, the kids love the mess – it’s one day, Momma, you can take the destruction.
 Another budget cutter is to not have a ridiculously huge basket.
 If it’s too big then your few curated items might look off proportionally.
 You would rather have an overflowing basket than a sad looking basket (even if it’s the same number of items – brains are weird, help them to perceive the awesomeness appropriately).
 Then it’s time to fill!